 Most days, I create a daily log in my journal.
 It varies from a messy scribbled-down list of to-do’s, tasks and notes, to a neat, hand-drawn layout with a coloured-in banner!
 It all comes down to time, but productivity always takes priority over creativity and neatness.

 While my weekly and daily log both focus on productivity, it’s in my Weekend Log that I allow myself to get creative!
 Every weekend, I create a single page in my journal, to explore my passion projects and log my to-dos – which usually revolve around my passions, too.
 Each weekend I take as much time as I like to slowly and mindfully create my Weekend Log.
 Every layout is different but it is based on the free printable templates that you will find in the Planner Lovers Resource Library.

 Whether you’re setting up for the first time, or migrating pages from a previous journal, I hope you now feel ready to start a new bullet journal notebook.
-If you want a helping hand, all of the printables I have used are available for download from my Patreon membership site or Planner Lovers Resource Library.
+If you want a helping hand, all of the printables I have used are available for download from my Etsy Shop or Planner Lovers Resource Library.
 What type of notebook will you choose, and what are your go-to pages?
 Leave me a comment or send an email, I love hearing about your journaling!